 Keeping the humidity level at about 80% is preferable for your Purple Anthurium.

-However, if the humidity level is not suitable, your Purple Anthurium might suffer from:
+However, if the humidity level is not suitable, your Purple Anthurium might suffer from these issues.

 - Leaves having brown tips